Studies suggest that children who eat more super-processed foods gain weight faster | ExBulletin

 Gunter Kuhnle, a professor of nutrition and food science at the University of Reading in the UK, said the link between child health and super-processed foods is complex and socio-economic factors are likely to have played a major role.
 I did.
 He was not involved in the study.

 “The results of this study are not surprising.
 Children who consume large amounts of” super-processed “foods are most likely to be in poor health and obese than their low-dose classmates.
-However, the interpretation of these results is much more difficult.
-“He told the Science Media Center in London.
+But these results are much more difficult to interpret, “he told the Science Media Center in London.

 “The results of this study are heavily confused by socio-economic factors.
 Children living in less fortunate areas and children in families with lower education and lower socioeconomic status consume ultra-processed foods.
-Unfortunately, these children also have significant health disparities in the UK, and socioeconomic status is an important determinant of their health, so they are at risk of obesity and poor health.
-The highest. “
+Unfortunately, there are still significant health disparities in the UK, and socioeconomic status is an important determinant of health, so these children are also at risk of obesity and poor health.
+It is the highest. “

 The researchers tracked a group of 9,000 children participating in a wide range of studies from ages 7 to 24.
 The food diary was completed at the ages of 7, 10 and 13 and recorded the food and drinks the children consumed in the three days.
 Body mass index (BMI), body weight, waist circumference, and body fat measurements were also collected during the study.